zhaofeng-shu33/zhaofeng-shu33.github.io/personal/2012/No8VsNo1.md

 into the mysterious building.

-Feeling cool and nervous, we carefully showed our identity cards on the threshold of the examing room, which was similar to those in No.1 high school.
+Feeling cool and nervous, we carefully showed our identity cards on the threshold of the examination room, which was similar to those in No.1 high school.
 Perhaps they served as chemistry labs judging from the tap in the middle of each table.